rcpacini/LabVIEW-VI-Hacker/README.md

 *Note: This does not support VI's in LLB's, copy the VI out of the LLB first.*

+Refer to [Tools > VI-Hacker...](/builds/project/README.md) for instructions add this library as a Tools menu addon.

 ## Getting Started

 Open the `/src/Demo.vi`, enter a password protected VI Path (*that's not in an llb*).